suzukiplan/vgsx/README.md

 # VGS Standard Library

+The VGS Standard Library is a specification for a C language library designed (standardized) to maintain source code compatibility for user programs across VGS-X and future VGS series as much as possible.

 All hardware functions of the VGS-X specified in this README.md can be utilized from game programs written in C language through the C library defined in this chapter.

 | Library | Header File | Desctiption |